By Way of Preface

 NB.
 Tedious performance in stiff sound.
 Rattle is indeed sleepwalking, if he is on the rostrum at all.
 Tenor sounds like fish out of water.
 The Berlin Philharmonic was still Karajan’s marvellous instrument, but even they couldn’t play the Faust Symphony conductorless.

 NB.
 Just about dreadful.
 Wilful for the sake of wilfulness.
 Rushed and crude.
-A most expected thing to come from the man who recorded the finest Dante Symphony with the same orchestra, for the same label and around the same time.
+A most unexpected thing to come from the man who recorded the finest Dante Symphony with the same orchestra, for the same label and around the same time.

 NB.
 Much better performance than I used to think.
 Lack of balance between choir and orchestra in the end and Domingo’s singing-cum-screaming are the only problems.
 Barenboim achieves precision and poetry which Rattle could not even dream about four years earlier with the same orchestra.
 Includes a minor alteration in the end of “Gretchen” (see the last photo).
 Fine sound, rich and deep.